jovalie/ai-recycling-buddy/EVALUATION_SYSTEM.md

 - **User Feedback Integration**: Mechanisms for reporting incorrect guidance
 - **Fallback Procedures**: Clear instructions for uncertain categorizations
 - **Human Leadership**: Our system provides guidance.
 Humans make the impact.
-This AI assistant offers information to support better recycling decisions, environmental outcomes depend entirely on what people do with that information.
+This AI assistant offers information to support better recycling decisions, but environmental outcomes depend entirely on what we do with this information.
 While technology exists to provide guidance, ultimately real-world impact is the responsibility of humankind.